mage2tv/magento-cache-clean/readme.md

 * Not tested a lot on Windows, please open an issue if you want to contribute.

-* If you run into the error `Error NOSPC` on Linux, run the command:
+* If you run into the error `Error NOSPC` or `ENOSPC: System limit for number of file watchers reached` on Linux, run the command:

 ``` shell
 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p